anishmoktan/jenkins/README.md

 # jenkins

-*Make sure to install git in the ec2 to get access to github
+*Make sure to install git in the ec2 to get access to GitHub